asgeir-s/MapsProject/README.txt

 Android Studio project-template built withe Gradle.
-The project uses Google Play Services and automaticly running tests when project is built (withe "./gradlew connectedCheck").
+The project uses Google Play Services and automaticly running tests when project is built (with "./gradlew connectedCheck").

 When the project is built from Android Studio the tests will not run, but every thing else works.